 Opened by the amicable folks behind our favourite local, Woodside Inn, is this nostalgic tribute to the rich tapestry of cuisines and cultures which have shaped Bombay through the decades.

 The interiors are thoughtfully framed by retro touches, while cocktails are a suitably compelling affair laced with classic Indian twists (top picks include the Tamarind Sour and Spice Bazaar G&T).
-As for the dishes – inspirations run from the street foods we’ve grown up scoffing, to recipes passed down through generations of the different communities which have built Bombay, manifesting in a melting pot of Goan, Coastal, Sindhi, Parsi, Gujarati and of course, staunchly Maharashtrian influences!
+As for the dishes – inspirations run from street foods we’ve grown up scoffing, to recipes passed down through generations of the different communities which have built Bombay, manifesting in a melting pot of Goan, Coastal, Sindhi, Parsi, Gujarati and of course, staunchly Maharashtrian influences!